AlexBHarley/deepstream.io-website/src/blog/realtime-framework-overview/readme.md

 This significantly reduces request-overhead, makes applications faster and development simpler.

 #### [Horizon](https://horizon.io/)
-The youngest, but certainly one of the most promising entries in this list is RethinkDB’s Horizon - a NodeJS server and associated JavaScript client library that sits on top of RethinkDB and exposes its database and realtime querying capabilities to browser apps.
+The youngest, but certainly one of the most promising entries in this list is RethinkDB’s Horizon - a Node.js server and associated JavaScript client library that sits on top of RethinkDB and exposes its database and realtime querying capabilities to browser apps.

 Horizon supports authentication via openAuth and JSON webtoken and access control via TOML configured permissions for user groups